Anxiety in Adults

 Anxiety is useful in certain situations, some of the time.
 How do you know when the signs of anxiety you experience might be significant enough to be diagnosed as an anxiety disorder?
 An appointment with your family physician or a trained mental health professional is a good first step.
 However, in preparation for that visit, or to decide whether a visit is needed, it can help to understand what more about the signs of anxiety.

 To begin, there are eleven different “types” of anxiety and related disorders, and each anxiety disorder has a list of commonly occurring symptoms clustered into 4 areas:

 - Physical responses

-This disruption can interrupt or even stop adults from participating in a variety of experiences such as attending higher education, pursuing meaningful work, joining social, athletic or recreational clubs, being in relationships, and more.
-Finally, it is this combination of factors that increase the chances of being diagnosed with an anxiety disorder.
+This disruption can interrupt or even stop adults from participating in a variety of experiences, such as attending higher education, pursuing meaningful work, joining social, athletic, or recreational clubs, being in relationships, and more.
+This combination of factors increase the a person’s chances of being diagnosed with an anxiety disorder.

-Common Anxiety Disorders in Adults
+Featured Resources for Anxiety in Adults

 What is perfectionism and how do I overcome it?

 Most people would consider having high standards a good thing.
 Striving for excellence can show that you have a good work ethic and strength of character.
 High standards can also push you to reach your peak level of performance.
 For example, athletes[...]View